mech/Learning-Notes/DevOps/Kafka.md

 * Topic is broken down into partitions (like shards)
 * A partition is stored on a single disk.
 It can't be split into multiple disks.
 * Each partition can have multiple replicas, one of which is a designated leader
-* Kafka will make sure each replica for a partition is on a separate broker
+* Kafka will make sure each replica for a partition is on a separate broker (Node)
-* Each partition has their own offset
+* Each partition has their own offset.
+So be mindful of sequential operations, but really you should design your logic that is independent of ordering and idempotent.

 ## Duplicates

 * Kafka do not do de-duplication, so you need another data store with validation
 * [Real-time deduping at scale](http://eng.tapjoy.com/blog-list/real-time-deduping-at-scale)

+## Events vs Commands

 ## Case Studies